justingrant1/heritagebox-memories-digitized/AIRTABLE_SETUP.md

 - Add-ons (USB drives, cloud backup)
 - Total amount

+### Enhanced Breakdown Features:
+- **Individual Add-on Tracking**: Each add-on (Photo Restoration, Video Enhancement, Digital Delivery, Express Shipping, Storage Upgrade, Backup Copies) has its own checkbox and cost field
+- **Digitizing Speed Details**: Each speed option (Standard, Express, Rush) has separate fields for selection, cost, and timeframe
+- **Calculated Totals**: Automatic calculation of total add-on costs and speed costs
+- **Legacy Compatibility**: Still maintains the original "Add Ons" summary field for backward compatibility

 ### Order Metadata:
 - Payment method (Credit Card details or PayPal)
 - Order date and timestamp
 - Order status (set to "New Order")
 - Processing status (set to "Pending")

+## Benefits of the Enhanced Structure

+### For Business Analysis:
+- Track which add-ons are most popular
+- Analyze pricing impact of different digitizing speeds
+- Generate reports on average order values by component
+- Identify trends in customer preferences

+### For Order Management:
+- Easily filter orders by specific add-ons
+- Sort by digitizing speed for processing priority
+- Calculate revenue breakdown by service type
+- Export detailed cost analysis

+### For Customer Service:
+- Quickly see exactly what each customer ordered
+- Understand the cost breakdown for refunds/adjustments
+- Track which services drive the most value

 ## Error Handling
 - If Airtable is down or there's a connection issue, the checkout process will still complete successfully